HubRise/website/content/apps/eddress/en/overview.md

 ## Description

-eddress is an online ordering and delivery management platform for grocery and food businesses, designed to connect with customers and optimise back-end operations.
-With a suite of features, eddress improves order processing, delivery management, and customer engagement.
+eddress is an online ordering and delivery management platform for grocery and food businesses, designed to connect businesses with customers and optimise back-end operations.
+With its suite of features, eddress improves order processing, delivery management, and customer engagement.
 It is tailored for both independent businesses and large franchises, ensuring scalability and efficiency.
-Its user-friendly interface facilitates menu updates, promotional setups, and delivery configurations.
+Its user-friendly interface facilitates menu updates, promotion setup, and delivery management.

-Serving clients in over 17 countries, eddress is available in 20 languages as an online ordering solution and an app, on both iOS and Android platforms.
+Serving clients in over 17 countries, eddress is available in 20 languages as both a web-based ordering solution and a mobile app for iOS and Android platforms.

 ## Integration Features

-Connecting eddress to HubRise allows your Online Ordering solution to:
+Connecting eddress to HubRise allows your online ordering solution to:

 - Push orders into HubRise, including order status.
 - Push customer information into HubRise.